The Polyglot’s (or Future Polyglot’s) Guide to the 10 Most Useful Languages

 Learning a language can cast a spell on you.

-While it’s fun and exciting to learn any language, not all languages are equally useful for every learner.
-After all, learning a dead language may be intriguing, but unless you’re a particular type of scholar you probably won’t find yourself whipping it out in casual conversation.
+But while it’s fun and exciting to learn any language, not all languages are equally useful for every learner.

 So if you’re asking yourself, “what language should I learn?” or deciding which second (or third, or fourth…) language to learn and you value practicality, look into the crystal ball to see your future with these 10 useful languages!